 Let’s explore the way SASE makes this happen:

 - Single pane of glass management – SASE brings advanced networking and security into the same tent.
 SASE allows for best-of-breed security solutions such as SWG, DLP and CASB to be seamlessly integrated with SD-WAN networking functions.
-This allows for security and network management to become a one-stop shop, greatly simplifying everything from deployment to support.
+This allows for security and network management to become a one-stop-shop, greatly simplifying everything from deployment to support.

 - Reduced latency – The challenges of service chaining and its resulting latency is one that many security professionals struggle with and end-users ultimately have to live with.
-Through its platform-based approach, SASE architectures utilize networking appliances to give security elements the freedom to reside where it makes the most sense.
+Through its platform-based approach, SASE architectures utilize integrated networking capabilities to give security elements the freedom to reside where it makes the most sense.
 Some traffic inspection can happen at the edge, while more intensive sandboxing and analysis can be dynamically routed to a central location.
 By providing the ability for security intelligence and workloads to be distributed, networking and workload bottlenecks can be reduced.
 No longer is traffic forced to be centralized.
 Multiple services can be run in a coordinated fashion with workload optimization occurring at all levels from layer 3 through 7.

 - Minimize security gaps – One of the biggest problems with legacy security has been the perimeter-based approach that most solutions were built around.
-Data centers became the fortresses that security technologies were built to protect.
+Data centers were the fortresses that security technologies were built to protect.
 Once a user tunneled into the secure perimeter, horizontal access was far less scrutinized and often led to undetected breaches.
 Additionally, with the introduction of the cloud and SaaS, traffic no longer needed to flow through these centralized locations.
 CASBs and web gateways attempted to solve this problem but created additional management and user overhead.
-SASE creates a software-defined perimeter based on users’ identities and brings all access and security into a unified solution that operates across any application, system or user… regardless of its location.
+SASE creates a software-defined perimeter based on users’ identity and brings all access and security into a unified solution that operates across any application, system or user… regardless of its location.
 This singular approach eliminates gaps in coverage and policies, as well as provides a single source for all security logs.

 - Faster remediation – Mean time to resolution (MTTR) is a metric that many security and internal IT teams use to measure their response time to security incidents.
 As the scale of staff, vendors and services increases, the time to resolve incidents goes up.
 Sifting through multiple potential points of failure can reduce response time and ultimately increase the cost of an incident to the business.
-SASE’s integrated approach allows the root causes to be quickly triaged and remediated through a single portal.
+SASE’s integrated approach allows the root causes to be quickly triaged and remediated through a single cloud portal.

 SASE allows best-of-breed security and networking to be natively intertwined, delivered and managed as a single solution.
-As a concept, its ascent in the world of networking and security solutions has been building for years, but due to a confluence of technology trends, is experiencing an inflection point at the moment.
+As a concept, its ascent in the world of networking and security solutions has been building for years, but due to a confluence of societal and technology trends, is experiencing an inflection point at the moment.
 The next 5-10 years will see SASE continue its march to wide-scale enterprise adoption.